marijnh/Eloquent-JavaScript/09_regexp.md

 {{index matching}}

-Note that a boundary marker doesn't represent an actual character.
+Note that a boundary marker doesn't match an actual character.
 It just enforces that the regular expression matches only when a certain condition holds at the place where it appears in the pattern.

 ## Choice patterns